 - Navigate to the Network tab of your SDDC.

-- Under Management Gateway, click IPsec VPNs and open the VPN that you created in Create a Management VPN in your SDDC.
+- Under Management Gateway, click IPsec VPNs and open the VPN that you created in the SDDC.

 - Download the SDDC management VPN configuration details.